AviatrixSystems/Docs/HowTos/gateway.rst

 gateway, but the configuration does not take effect until the primary gateway fails over to backup gateway.

+When using Terraform, this option is described by parameter "HASubnet" by resource gateway.

 If you consider to deploy `Aviatrix Transit Network <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, high availability is built into the workflow, you do not need to come to this page.